20 Dec

 'Little Bit Closer' is one of the most anthemic tracks on the record, with a massive chorus and a War on Drugs, Springsteen feel; however, this is firmly a Sam Fender effort.
 Despite the anthemic feel, there are some of Sam's hardest-hitting lyrics to date, both about himself and the world he and his friends and family find themselves in.

-A Britain where grassroots venues are closing down at rapid rates, indicating the decline of culture, the cost-of-living crisis has resulted in security tags being placed on boxes of butter and a rental crisis that’s not only suffocating young people’s creative pursuits but also their ability to form community.
+A Britain, where grassroots venues are closing down at a rapid rate, indicating the decline of culture, the cost-of-living crisis has resulted in security tags being placed on boxes of butter and a rental crisis that’s not only suffocating young people’s creative pursuits but also their ability to form community.
 This grey portrait of Britain is the centre point of 'People Watching'

 'Little Bit Closer' paints some of the most vivid landscapes of modern Britain and sees Sam question organised faith and religion.